Davidlasky/docker-rootless-inside-docker/README.md

 ```

 ### Entrypoint
 The entrypoint.sh file is made specifically for rootless containers such as podman and docker rootless mode, where the default user in the container is root with id 0.
-In prodcution environment, we need to mount files and directories into the container, which by default are all owned by root:root(USER:GROUP).
+In production environment, we need to mount files and directories into the container, which by default are all owned by root:root(USER:GROUP).
 We need to change the USER to the real user name to have correct access to the moutned files and directories,  pretending we are the user, yet we ARE STILL root.

 ### Start Docker
-Once we are in the container, run
+Once we are in the container, run the following command to run the docker daemon and start the service.
 ```
 dockerd-rootless.sh --experimental --storage-driver fuse-overlayfs&
 ```